Italian PM Mario Draghi suffers blow as key parties boycott confidence vote - KESQ

 “As I said in the Senate from tomorrow nothing will be the same again,” he wrote.
 “Proud of having wanted it against everything and everyone.
 Proud to have supported him even today.”

+In order to resign, Draghi will have to offer his resignation to the country’s President Sergio Mattarella.
+The pair were not scheduled to meet on Wednesday, a presidential source told CNN.

-Last week, Draghi tendered his resignation after the 5-Star movement — the largest party in the country’s coalition government — withdrew its support in a parliamentary confidence vote on a package designed to tackle Italy’s cost-of-living crisis.
+Draghi has already tendered his resignation once, last week, after the 5-Star movement withdrew its support in a parliamentary confidence vote on a package designed to tackle Italy’s cost-of-living crisis.

 He had previously said that he would not lead a government that did not include 5-Star.

-Draghi’s resignation however was rejected by Italy’s President Sergio Mattarella, who urged him to stay and find a solution.
+Draghi’s resignation at the time however was rejected by Italy’s President Sergio Mattarella, who urged him to stay and find a solution.

 The-CNN-Wire